-This document describes how to alter the Cisco Email Security Appliance (ESA) and CIsco Security Management Appliance (SMA) cipher settings in order to prevent negotiations for null or anonymous ciphers.
+This document describes how to alter the Cisco Email Security Appliance (ESA) and Cisco Security Management Appliance (SMA) cipher settings in order to prevent negotiations for null or anonymous ciphers.
+This document applies to both hardware based and virtual based appliances.

 Cisco recommends that you have knowledge of these topics: